Undercooked meat is often the culprit in cases of food poisoning, but the spices you flavor the meat with could also make you sick.

 Similar surveys in 2000 and 2001 found that up to 8.4 percent of fresh herb samples brought into the U.S. also tested positive for salmonella.

-Salmonella is the most common food-borne bacteria, infecting an estimated 1.2 million people a year, according to the (CDC).
-The young, the elderly, and people with compromised immune systems are at a greater risk of dying from salmonella poisoning.
+Salmonella is the most common food-borne bacteria, infecting an estimated 1.2 million people a year, according to the

 Children under five are the most likely to become infected with salmonella, the CDC states.